mvaldenegro/keras-uncertainty/README.md

 - Entropy and Negative Log-Likelihood metrics.
 - Calibration plots for classification.
 - Accuracy vs Confidence plot for classification.
+- Statistical metrics like Interval Score and others.

 ## Currently Implemented Methods